 The Board will also take immediate steps to impose disciplinary action on individuals engaging in any of the following prohibited acts:

-A. Retaliating against a person who has made a report or filed a complaint alleging harassment, or who has participated as a witness in a harassment investigation.
+A. Retaliating against a person who has made a report or filed a complaint alleging unlawful legally prohibited harassment, or who has participated as a witness in a harassment investigation.

 B. Filing a malicious or knowingly false report or complaint of harassment.

-C. Disregarding, failing to investigate adequately, or delaying investigation of allegations of harassment, when responsibility for reporting and/or investigating harassment charges comprises part of one's supervisory duties.
+C. Disregarding, failing to investigate adequately, or delaying investigation of allegations of legally prohibited unlawful harassment, when responsibility for reporting and/or investigating unlawful legally prohibited harassment charges comprises part of one's supervisory duties.

 Definitions